tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 ```
 Let's go over this:
 - When we use `fetch`, it takes three arguments: `method`, `headers`, and `body`.
 The default method is `GET`, but `PUT`, `POST`, and `DELETE` are also accepted.
 As for headers, the default is `{ 'Content-Type': 'application/json' }`.
 This specifies that we are dealing with JSON data.
-- So first we send a `POST` request with our username and password information.
+- So, first we send a `POST` request with our username and password information.
 This gives us a response with a `status` and `id` property.
 If the status is `401`, it means our request failed, so we display an error message to the user.
 - If the request was successful, we then make a `GET` request to retreive all of the user's information.
 We do this by sending a special header `Set-Cookie` which passes the session ID that was received from the first request.
 - If the user information retrieval works, we `console.log` our `user` object.
 Otherwise, we set the error message to show that there was a connection error.